ralph-groupscholar/groupscholar-partner-renewal-tracker/README.md

 ## Features
 - Scores renewal risk using contact recency, contract horizon, engagement, issues, and activity signals
 - Buckets partners into high/medium/low tiers with explainable reasons
-- Outputs a concise summary plus a ranked list of top at-risk partners
+- Outputs a concise summary plus ranked lists for risk and renewal value at risk
+- Highlights funding commitments tied to expiring or stale relationships
 - Emits JSON reports for downstream dashboards
 - Works with simple CSV exports (aliases for common header names)